jocelync-invisible/icu-length-of-stay-prediction/README.md

-# Hidden-Layer-Heroes
-Bayesian ML Project
+# Bayesian ML Project
+Team: Hidden-Layer-Heroes
+Description:
+Predict ICU length of stay (LOS) using Bayesian Linear Modeling and Bayesian Neural Networks with MIMIC-IV and MIMIC-III datasets.